StefanPetersTM/redbot_cogs/README.md

 Then profit!
 You can now chat with redbot and send him images!

 # Acknowledgements
+Thank you to Raphael Holzer for his guidance @rasql

 The chatbot extension is build using as a base one of the Trusty-cogs called [cleverbot](https://github.com/TrustyJAID/Trusty-cogs/tree/master/cleverbot)

 The objrec extension is based on wizyoung's [implementation](https://github.com/wizyoung/YOLOv3_TensorFlow) of YOLOv3 in tensorflow